mcpa-stlouis/hack-the-arch/README.md

 Getting Started
 ---------------
 * This app is presently designed to be deployed in a heroku environment.
 You'll need to add the sendgrid addon before deploying (heroku addons:create sendgrid:starter) and update the host to match your domain in 'config/environments/production.rb'.
+* It can be deployed outside a heroku environment but will require some alternative for sending account activation e-mails
+* To initialize the database, run: `bundle exec rake db:seed`.
+After initialization, the admin login credentials will be: **admin@gmail.com** : **password**

 Contact
 -------